Unsupported gradient configurations¶

 def circuit(x):

 Furthermore, the adjoint differentiation algorithm is analytic by nature.
-If the user creates a device
+If the an execution

 def print_grad_ok():